renjval12/Moodie/README.md

-# MOD1Project_Moodie
+# Moodie
-A movie and tv listing website, that returns movies to the user based on their personality.
+Streaming Website - based on your Personality type

+this project is a WORK IN PROGRESS